dyno-might/dyno-might.github.io/_posts/2020-12-03-why-im-skeptical-of-UBI.md

 To be clear, no real UBI proposals would change funding for schools!
 But that's kind of the point.
 That this is *so obviously* a bad idea shows two things:

 1. It's sometimes valid to constrain how money is used.
 We can't "just give people money" without looking at the details.
-The question is *how much* to control to assert in each case.
+The question is *how much* control to assert in each case.

 2. Control isn't free.
 Some kids might do better in larger classes with higher-paid teachers.
 Some might prefer individual tutoring and peer instruction.
 Some might learn to read at home but need more instruction on math.
 If parents had flexibility, they could probably use the money more effectively.
 Restrictions to prevent worst-case outcomes also prevent these gains.